qr-merger/merger/README.md

 - Detailed code comments , make ease for second-time development.
 - Integrate with actual usage scenes, to present a individually-designed style for each payment method.
 - Highly customisable, everthing on the page can be changed through the preset Javascript codes.
 No need for any programming technique.
+- In-depth user experience considerations; with multiple subtle adjustments, without anyone noticing it, you and your users' experiences has been improved to its best.
 - All static contents are merged (where possible) and served through the Open Source CDN [jsDelivr](https://www.jsdelivr.com) to deliver the most optimal loading speed.

 ## License